 The vast majority of plants on earth produce flowers.
 The life cycle of flowering plants is fairly straightforward: once pollinated, flowers produce seeds, which contain embryos that grow into new plants.
-However, lower class non-flowering plants produce no flowers and in many cases, no seeds, yet they still reproduce and flourish, using their own distinctive methods.
+However, the life cycle of a non-flowering plant does not include flowers and in many cases, no seeds, yet they still reproduce and flourish, using their own distinctive methods.

 Video of the Day